 Making oral care fun encourages kids to build healthy habits they’ll keep as they grow.

 Children spend many hours at school and eat snacks, breakfast, and lunch on site.
 What they eat during the day can help or harm their teeth.
-Packing healthy, tooth-friendly foods protects their smile and gives them the energy to learn and play.
+Packing healthy, tooth-friendly foods protects their smiles and gives them the energy to learn and play.

 Choose foods that are good for both dental and general health, such as: